nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 1. Go to the Connector Page and follow the steps
 2. Follow this documentation

-> We strongly recommended to follow this documentation as the information are more often updated and more detailed.
+> We strongly recommended to follow this documentation as the information are more detailed.

 If you choose to use the information provide in the Connector page :